Znakas/ExtendedMultiSelect/README.md

 ### Main config attributes:

 #### isDisabled
 Determine, enable or disable component.
-If disabled = true, we even cannot expand it:
+If disabled = true, we even cannot expand it.

 #### isInputEnabled
 If true, enables input, which provides search in list of select options using JS(client search) or apex (server search)

 #### isAllEnabled
 If true, enables additional  ‘All’ option.
 It can select/or deselect all available items.
-Only for JS(Client search) To make this work, isLazyLoadingEnabled param should be false
+Only for **JS**(Client search) To make this work, isLazyLoadingEnabled param must be **false**

 #### isLazyLoadingEnabled
-If true, enables lazy loading through items in dropdown on mousescroll or wheel, and server search, using apex.
+If true, enables lazy loading through items in dropdown **onmousescroll** or **onmousewheel**, and server search, using apex.
 To start using server search, you should define handlerClass param.
-It should contain name of apex class, which provides server search logic and implement MultiselectHandlerInterface Example of class to be set as handler param.
+Handler param is **mandatory**.
+It provides server search logic and implement MultiselectHandlerInterface Example of class to be set as handler param.

     /**